 WIN an accessible Global Ballooning Australia experience over the Yarra Valley for you and your carer*

-For your chance to WIN, simply complete the form below before September 9 and answer the following question in 25 words or less what your favourite Accessibility Weekend venue is and why:
+For your chance to WIN, simply complete the form below to register your attendance for AW21, and tell us in 25 words or less what your favourite Accessibility Weekend venue is and why:

 Congratulations to our 2018 winner Roy Davie who wowed us with his innovation: "I'd like to see fully automated ramps on public transport at every door that are deployed when doors open and retract when doors close."

 We chat to Roy to hear all about his Global Ballooning experience.

 Tell us Roy, how was your experience with Global Ballooning last year?

 I only booked in for this in April this year.

 The balloon ride was truly an amazing experience and memory with my wife and our 2 boys.
 The Global Ballooning pilots and crew were incredible and very experienced.
 The easy accessible balloon basket was very easy to transfer into, I could position the seating blocks/cushions any way I needed to, and the staff ensured my safety was paramount, which eased the nerves.

 Being in the air and seeing the sunrise over the Yarra Valley was truly breathtaking and so worth being there at 5:00am for.
 It's something I recommend for everyone who wants to go hot air ballooning, Global Ballooning make it accessible for everyone!